 And yes, that title: “The Listeners” really helps here.
 The rider knows they’re there somehow, just not in the state or mood to answer.
 Like the silence, their nonappearance is silhouetted with outlines of absence.

 I went with one of my favorite rock music sounds today, the 12-string electric guitar, an instrument made indispensable for a short time in my youth by The Byrds’ Roger McGuinn.
 The 12-string electric is an unusual instrument today, as rare to see in a guitar store as a horseman is on the road now.
 I bought mine a couple of decades ago because I love the sound McGuinn and his engineers developed for it, which I exploit today.
-The player to hear my presentation of Walter de la Mare’s “The Listeners” is below.
+The player to hear my presentation of Walter de la Mare’s “The Listeners” is below. if you don’t see the player, this highlighted hyperlink will also play it.
 Thanks for being one of the Parlando Project’s listeners.